 Insurtech Case Study: Building Trust

-Say Insurance is a young insurtech company providing online auto insurance.
-Like any new player with a field of established competitors, developing and maintaining trust is an essential part of gaining market share.
+Say Insurance is a young insurtech company in a field of established competitors.
+Say’s challenge is to develop and maintain essential trust in order to gain market share.
 My primary roles on this project were UX strategist and researcher.

 I researched Say's website using a heuristic evaluation, competitive analysis and streamlined cognitive walkthrough to find ways that the company could improve usability, a known credibility-booster.
-I then tested a key online feature, the insurance score, in remote unmoderated interviews and a task-based survey to get feedback from users.
+I then tested a key differentiator, the insurance score, in remote unmoderated interviews and a task-based survey.

 I combined analysis from additional academic research on building online trust, insights from the interviews, and quantitative data from task-based survey into a final presentation with key takeaways that informed future designs in the Say quote flow.
 This work was performed as student in the MHCID program at UCI.

 Standing Out: Heuristic Evaluation

 One of Say’s differentiators is a feature called Insurance Score.
 This feature allows users to learn about a relatively unknown but important factor that went into their rate.
-I led a heuristic analysis, working with three other MHCID students, based on Nielsen’s usability principles.
+I led a team of usability experts in performing a heuristic analysis on this feature.

 While the site met many usability criteria, my report found room for improvement on user control, consistency in the menu, and implementation of error prevention.
-Only one feature was ranked severe: users were required to give their address before learning if they're out of area and unable to receive their insurance score.
+Only one feature was ranked severely lacking: users were required to give their address before learning if they're out of area and unable to receive their insurance score.

 Building Trust: Competitive Analysis

 In insurance, you don’t actually see the product being sold.
 Instead, the customer is purchasing security and peace-of-mind.
-I performed a competitive analysis on three direct and indirect competitors, plus three innovative companies from other verticals.
-My goal was to learn ways Say could stand out as a trustworthy new player.
-Part of the analysis included a light heuristic evaluation of the competitors.
+I performed a competitive analysis on three direct and indirect competitors, plus three innovative companies from other industries.
 I used Peter Morville’s “honeycomb” of usability heuristics this time because of his consideration for credibility as a key heuristic.
 I also studied published academic research on online trust, credibility, and security.